11 Benefits of Conversion Rate Optimization and Best Practices

 Let’s say that 1,000 people visit your website in a week.
 Thirty of those people buy $99 products.
 However, you can’t just take into consideration those 30 people.

-Your value per visitor is the total value of transactions over that period ($2,970) divided by the total number of visitors (1,000).
+Your value per visitor is the total value of transactions over that period ($2,970) divided by the total number of website visitors (1,000).
 That brings the total value per visitor to $2.97.

 Before we talk about the benefits of conversion rate optimization, let’s discuss how to get your conversion rate up.
 These best practices will help you convince more people to convert on your offers.